About this property

 - Horseback riding is not allowed on levees.

 - Vehicle access beyond Lake Cara is by permit only.
+Visitors will need to make a request for an access permit 24 hours in advance and display a printed copy of the permit on the vehicle dashboard while parked inside this property.
 Please call the district’s Land Resources Bureau at 386-329-4404 for information about a “day use” permit.
+Read other information about day use permits.

 - Geocache located on property.
 Please visit our geocache database for more information.